The NATAS Northwest Foundation

 tricia moen memorial scholarship

 In 2011, through an anonymous donation, we were able to start a memorial scholarship to honor a young television professional - Tricia Moen (1972-2011) - who was taken far too young from her family, friends and a promising career as a consummate television producer.
-Tricia helmed the newscasts at KOMO 4 News in Seattle, jugging breaking stories, everyday news content, and celebrity guests, even during her two bouts with cancer.
+Tricia helmed the newscasts at KOMO 4 News in Seattle, juggling breaking stories, everyday news content, and celebrity guests, even during her two bouts with cancer.
 Tricia shared her journey on-air with viewers as she courageously fought her disease.

 Each year, NATAS awards a scholarship in her memory, with the hope of inspiring young producers to relish their lives and their vocation.